The Common Man Speaks

 Shabbir Naik’s impressive cinematography and Satish Patil’s sharp editing deserve special mention.
 There is not much scope for music.
 ‘Sheela Chya Aaicha Gho’ is the track you take home from Chinar-Mahesh’s compositions.

-It doesn’t come as a surprise that Sachin Pilgaonkar perfectly gets into the skin of his character and lives it throughout.
-This can be rated as one of his finest acts.
+Sachin Pilgaonkar perfectly gets into the skin of his character.
+This can be rated as one of his mature serious acts.
 Vidyadhar Joshi has enacted a similar character few times before but he deserves applause for playing a negative act with perfection.
 As expected from a respected name like Neena Kulkarni, she gives a mature and sensible act.

 Although Santosh Juvekar’s character isn’t related to the story much, it’s a pleasure to see him perform.
 Sampada Joglekar, who looks naturally beautiful, isn’t bad as his love interest.
 The actor playing Kulkarni’s husband does well to portray a paralytic patient.
 The rest of the cast provides good support.